ropensci/roweb3/content/blog/2025-03-10-open-call-champions/index.md

 The program is an amazing platform to develop your open source project with the support of experts, interact, share and strengthen a network with other people determined to develop open and reproducible science in your part of the world.

-The call for applications is now open to apply as a champion or mentor and be part of the global community of people using and developing scientific and open source software.

 ## Who can participate?

 We are looking for people who work in STEAM, who are from Latin America, who have a good oral and written command of the Spanish language and who already have knowledge and experience developing with R.

-For those who want to be mentors, it is also important that they are willing to guide and teach other people and work collaboratively.
+For those who want to be mentors, we are looking for people who have previous experience developing, maintaining, or contributing to R packages (at rOpenSci is even better), or have participated in the rOpenSci review process or another peer code review project.
+It is also important that they are willing to guide and teach other people and work collaboratively.

 You can see more details about the requirements to participate in each role on our specific program website (in Spanish).

-## Why be a champion?
+## Why be a Champion?

-Over the course of 12 months, participants receive training, individual mentoring for the development of an open source project, an annual stipend and participate in various community building and strengthening activities.
+Over the course of 12 months, Champions receive training, individual mentoring in the development of an open source project, an annual stipend, and the opportunity to participate in various community building and strengthening activities.

-They must also develop a project such as the creation of new R packages or participate in the rOpenSci peer review process that teaches them best practices for developing and sharing research software and invites them to become part of an international community.
+During this program, Champions will develop a project, such as the creation of a new R package or participating in the rOpenSci peer review process.
+This offers opportunities to learn best practices for developing and sharing research software and an invitation to become part of an international community.

-At the end of the program, participants can choose how they want to give back to their own communities and institutions, whether through outreach, mentoring or promoting open science and open source research practices.
+At the end of the program, participants can choose how they want to give back to their own communities and institutions.
+That could be through outreach, mentoring, or promoting open science and open source research practices.

-When they finish, they are fully integrated into the rOpenSci community, which provides them with ongoing support and growth opportunities.
+When they finish, Champions are fully integrated into the rOpenSci community, which provides them with ongoing support and growth opportunities.

 ## Why be a mentor?